my-yy/s2v_rc/Readme.md

 ## CheckPoints & Embeddings
-The checkpoints and embeddings of every epoch is in `Full500EpochModelsEmbedings.zip` (2.9GB)
+The checkpoints and embeddings of every epoch are in `Full500EpochModelsEmbedings.zip` (2.9GB)

 The `Rand Init` model corresponds to: `epoch-01_ws0.10_men0.08_loss-1.000000.pkl`